-Stream Finding Nemo, rated G, on Disney+.
+Stream Puff: Wonders of the Reef, rated TV-G, on Netflix.
 Muppet Treasure Island

 The classic novel by Robert Louis Stevenson meets the Muppets for this perfect adaptation.
 Jim Hawkins longs for adventure... and that’s just what finds him when he’s willed an old treasure map.
 He sets sail with Captain Smollett and a crew with a questionable past, especially the cook, Long John Silver...

 Stream Muppet Treasure Island, rated G, on Disney+.
-Journey to the South Pacific
+20,000 Leagues Under the Sea

 It’s 1868, and there are rumors all throughout San Francisco that there are giant sea monsters lurking about.
 A courageous crew of explorers sets off to discover the nature of this creature only to come to a shocking discovery that takes them far below the ocean...

 Stream 20,000 Leagues Under the Sea, rated G, on Disney+.
-My Octopus Teacher
+A Turtle’s Tale: Sammy’s Adventures

 Documentarian and diver Craig Fosters explores the kelp forests off the coast of South Africa and forms an unlikely bond with an octopus, documenting her life over the course of a year.

 Stream My Octopus Teacher, rated G, on Netflix.
-The Little Mermaid
+March of the Penguins

 Ariel is a mermaid obsessed with the human world.
 When she falls head over heels with a human prince, she makes a bargain with a sea witch to be part of his world.